monoscope-tech/apitoolkit-landing/blog/updates-october-2022/index.md

 ![Documentation screen](https://monoscope.tech/field_documentation.png "Documentation screen")

-When requests get to your servers, APItoolkit looks into these requests, checks their structure, and shape, checks the fields, their formats, etc, and uses this information to get an idea of what your API looks like.
+When requests get to your servers, monoscope looks into these requests, checks their structure, and shape, checks the fields, their formats, etc, and uses this information to get an idea of what your API looks like.
 This information is what is used to generate API docs for you.
 And then this API Docs can then be downloaded as **Swagger**.

 To help you build a model about how this works, let's look at some example GET request.